paradigmxyz/reth/book/cli/reth/db.md

-  get       Gets the content of a table for the given key drop      Deletes all database entries clear     Deletes all table entries snapshot  Snapshots tables from database version   Lists current and local database versions path      Returns the full database path help      Print this message or the help of the given subcommand(s)
+  get       Gets the content of a table for the given key drop      Deletes all database entries clear     Deletes all table entries static_file  StaticFiles tables from database version   Lists current and local database versions path      Returns the full database path help      Print this message or the help of the given subcommand(s)